-If you’re unsure about your risk tolerance or what to invest in, the services of a financial advisor could be helpful.
-Financial advisors can give you advice and recommendations on everything finance.
-Consulting an advisor can give you a better idea of what you can handle, and help align your investments with your long-term financial goals.
+If you’re unsure about your risk tolerance or what to invest in, a financial advisor can give can give you a better idea of what you can handle, and help align your investments with your long-term financial goals.

 Once you’ve determined what you want out of stock investing and how to go about it, you can go ahead and open a brokerage account.
 This requires shopping around for a broker with which to open your account.
 You’ll want to find a stockbroker with a Series 7 license, or a Registered Representative.
 This license signals that they are qualified to sell securities and provide investment management and advice.

 Nowadays, you can easily find a stockbroker online.
 There are a number of robo-advisors, like Betterment and Blooom, who provide advisors and managers for your investments.
 They not only make recommendations, but they work to get the best outcome for you and your investments.
 If working with an online broker isn’t for you, you can certainly find in-person brokers to help you out.
 Keep in mind that brokers, whether online or not, will charge some sort of management fee for their services.
 This often represents a percentage of your assets, an hourly rate or a flat-rate fee.